 According to CIF rules, no student-athlete may participate on a non-school team of the same sport during the same season.
 This includes leagues, club teams, tournaments, charity games, all-star games, 3-3 tournaments, college classes, etc. Since participation in a non-school event of the same sport will render an athlete ineligible and force the forfeiture of any contest, student-athletes must check with the Athletic Director if there is any doubt as to whether a competition is permissible according to NCS and CIF bylaws.
 LUHSD schools, BVAL, NCS, and CIF do not sponsor summer league teams.
-(The CIF bylaw 600-605 regarding participation with non-school teams has been suspended for the 2020-21 school year only.
-It will go back into effect in the 2021-22 school year)

-Although participation is allowed, it is not officially or unofficially associated with the above-mentioned groups.
+Although summer participation is allowed, it is not officially or unofficially associated with the above-mentioned groups.
 The parent assumes full responsibility for medical expenses and any liability that may occur as a result of participation on a summer league team.